Akkenar/club-event/README.md

 ## Contributing

-Push any change in a branch and use the Pull Request system to ensure Travis builds are being run before merging.
+Push any change in a branch and use the Pull Request system to ensure builds are being run before merging.

 ## Releasing a version